Customer Segmentations: Bloomreach vs. Braze and Klaviyo

 When building such segmentations, having the ability for a single Segmentation to host multiple segments means that, while normally for each possible outcome it would be necessary to build a separate segment object in the platform, in Bloomreach Engagement there will be one object to maintain “housing” all of the possible outcomes of an audience in one Segmentation.
 This saves time and reduces the scope of error when changing and maintaining their Segmentations and their application in campaigns.

-In Bloomreach Engagement, Segmentations automatically have an “conflict resolution” feature - if a user satisfies the conditions of more than one Segment in the whole Segmentation, they will “fall” into the one most recent, i.e. the one most on the left.
+In Bloomreach Engagement, Segmentations automatically have a “conflict resolution” feature.
+If a user satisfies the conditions of more than one Segment in the entire segmentation, they will “fall” into the one that is calculated first, i.e., the segment that is most to the left.
 This saves time and makes it easier to work with more complex audiences.
-Without this feature, in Klaviyo / Braze / Attentive it is needed to maintain far more segments, logic rules and run a much higher risk of a customer falling into 2 “mutually-exclusive” audiences at once such as New and Passive.
+Without this feature, in Klaviyo, Braze, and Attentive, it is necessary to maintain far more segments and logic rules, spend a lot more time manually identifying and resolving logical conflict between the audiences and run a much higher risk of a customer falling into two mutually exclusive audiences at once, such as New and Passive.

 2. User Analytics

 Segmentations in Bloomreach Engagement are not only very useful for marketing campaigns.
-That is because the Bloomreach automatically stores the segment membership of users within a customer attribute in the customer profile of each user.
+This is because Bloomreach automatically stores a user's segment membership within a customer attribute in each user's customer profile.

 That has great utility.
 It can be used for checking if the segmentation worked as intended and for debugging purposes.
-The most common use of this feature is however in building User based Analytics & Reporting.
+The most common use of this feature, however, is in building user-based analytics and reporting.

 In Bloomreach Reports - essentially an advanced PIVOT table that allows you to quickly build a wide range of reports based on Bloomreach data - Segmentations are available to be selected as a customer attribute.
-As a result it is possible to filter the whole report by a specific segment of users or exclude a specific segment of users from the report.
-An example of this would be to exclude Employee and Tester profiles from any user analytics or campaign reporting.
+As a result, it is possible to quickly filter the whole report by a specific custom stored segment of users.
+An example of this would be excluding Employee and Tester profiles from user analytics and campaign reporting, or focusing only on the metrics of B2B customers.

-Additionally, as can be seen in the screenshot above it is possible to split the calculation of metrics in a Report per Segments in a Segmentation.
-In combination with the multi-segment feature of Segmentations, this enables valuable reports; where the mutual exclusivity can be guaranteed and each segment represents one “user cohort”.
-This is very useful when dealing with A/B test results for example, where situations where a user has seen both versions of the Variant are classified into the “mixed” segment so they do not “pollute” the final A/B test results.
+Additionally, as shown in the screenshot above, it is possible to split the calculation of metrics in a Report by Segments within a Segmentation.
+In combination with the multi-segment feature of Segmentations, this enables valuable reports where the mutual exclusivity can be guaranteed, and each segment represents a distinct “user cohort”.
+This is particularly useful when dealing with A/B test results, for example, in situations where a user has seen both versions of the Variant, which are classified into the “mixed” segment to prevent “polluting” the final A/B test results.

 Additional examples of relevant user analytics that take advantage of this feature are: